AxionCompany/functions/ARCHITECTURE.md

     }
     ```

-2. `shouldUpgradeAfter`: A timestamp indicating when isolates should be upgraded.
-Instead of needing to deploy an application (if you are using any remote file-loader option like github), you unly need to update this variable in order to update your app to the newest version.
-Before redirecting trafic, it performs a healthchek, and if it passes, traffic is redirected to the newly instantiated isolate.
-Else, it goes back to the previous healthy isolate serving the requests.
+2. Production upgrade control: Use `triggerUpgrade()` function from the upgrade manager to trigger upgrades when needed.
+This provides a clean way to implement custom upgrade strategies without complex timestamp logic.

-3. `isolateType`:  The 'isolateType' property is a crucial configuration option in Axion Functions that determines how isolated environments (isolates) are created for executing code.
+3. `isolateType`: The 'isolateType' property is a crucial configuration option in Oxian.js that determines how isolated environments (isolates) are created for executing code.
 This property can be customized in the adapters.ts file and is implemented in the isolateFactory.ts file within the proxy directory.

 There are two main types of isolates supported: